 - Drag and drop the column to where you want to position it.

 By default, the issues in a plan are sorted by rank order.
-You can choose to sort issues either by target start or target end dates, in either ascending or descending order.
+You can choose to sort issues by target dates, due dates, status, or by any other custom dates that have been configured to schedule the issues in the plan.
+After choosing how to sort issues, you can further sort them in either ascending or descending order.

 There are some rules to keep in mind when you're sorting issues in a plan.

-Issues in the highest hierarchy level will be sorted first.
-The issues within each group down the hierarchy levels will then be sorted accordingly.
+- Issues in the highest hierarchy level will be sorted first.
+The issues within each group down the hierarchy levels will then be sorted.